alpianon/howdyadoc-reference-docs/README.md

 # howdyadoc/pandoc-ref

-Template repository for docx and odt reference documents for pandoc for the howdyadoc workflow, intended to be used as a git sub-module in howdyadoc projects.
+Template repository for docx and odt reference documents for pandoc, intended to be used as a git sub-module in howdyadoc projects/workflows.

 ## 1. Rationale and repo structure